Think - Plan - Book & Enjoy

 • You can meet in any outdoor space in a group of up to 6 people from different households maintaining social distancing.

-• Only gather indoors in groups of no more than two households (including your support bubble) - this includes when dining out or going to the pub.
+• Only gather indoors in groups of no more than six (including your support bubble) - this includes when dining out or going to the pub.

 • Limit social interaction with anyone outside your group you are attending a place with, even if you see other people you know, for example, in a restaurant, attraction or beach